100 Stories

 If you choose to go by train, you can get off at Kawanishi Station and walk down the stairs towards the left.
 You will cross the street at the light and go straight towards the bridge.
 After a few meters, you will see a street that will take you directly into a supermarket (MaruKyu).
 You can stop there to pick up snacks or a bento lunch for a reasonable price if you wish.
 There is also an Italian restaurant next to the supermarket in case you wish to have lunch/dinner there.

-Once you cross the bridge and go left before 7-11, you will be headed directly for the bridge with the river on your left.
+Once you cross the bridge and go left before 7-Eleven, you will be headed directly for the bridge with the river on your left.
 After about a 5-minute walk you will come to the bridge on your left and bus stop on your right-hand side.

 Hike

 If hiking is more to your liking, I suggest exiting the train, crossing the street, and take the second street on your left (the one after the MaruKyu street, which has an orange pole with a mirror).
-Once you turn left and walk about 100 meters there is a right turn in front of a Buddhist temple.
+Once you turn left and walk about 100 meters, there is a right turn in front of a Buddhist temple.
 Take this turn and walk up the road following it to the end.
-At the top of the hill is an old, private, Samurai-style house on your left.
+At the top of the hill is an old, private, samurai-style house on your left.
 On your right there is a small road with a sign that leads up to Iwakuni Castle.
 The sign says it takes about 40 minutes to hike.
 I have done the hike, and the views of the city and surrounding area are worth the time in my estimation.

 Stroll/Kikko Park